yukoba/nd4j/userguide.md

 * ```Nd4j.zeros(int...)```
 * ```Nd4j.ones(int...)```

-The shape of the arrays are specified s integers.
+The shape of the arrays are specified as integers.
 For example, to create a zero-filled array with 3 rows and 5 columns, use ```Nd4j.zeros(3,5)```.

 These can often be combined with other operations to create arrays with other values.
 For example, to create an array filled with 10s: